ipehhhhh/Ship-Safety-Optimization-with-Obstacle-Detection-System/README.md

 This repository includes the following files:

-- `Valid_data.ipynb`: Jupyter Notebook for training and testing the model.
+- `Valid_data.ipynb`: Jupyter Notebook for training and testing the model CNN.
-- `ecstracted_features,csv`: Directory containing features extracted from the datasets.
+- `pakaiYOLO.py`: YOLOv3 for training and testing the model.

 ## Usage